Gerbil Vs Hamster

 Colour Composition

-Hamsters come in a variety of colour compositions like short or long hair ranging in colour, texture, and pattern.
-A hamster’s colour can range from white to cinnamon to brown to grey to black.
-Some hamsters’ fur may have a satin sheen, other hamsters may also have wavy hair.
-Some of the hamsters are decorated with a dark stripe down the middle of their backs and some have white fur around their bellies.
+Hamsters come in a variety of colour compositions like short or long hair ranging in color, texture, and pattern.
+Their color can range from white to cinnamon to brown to grey to black.
+Some hamsters’ fur may have a satin sheen, others may also have wavy hair.
+Some of them are decorated with a dark stripe down the middle of their backs and some have white fur around their bellies.

-Some of the Colour combinations include grey, tan, brown, and reddish-brown with white to grey “underpants.”
+Some of the color combinations include grey, tan, brown, and reddish-brown with white to grey “underpants.”
 Some of the gerbil species might also have dark markings on their heads.

 Behaviour

 These pets need daily interaction and handling, and they love being held.
-They also will entertain themselves by digging, gnawing, and shredding provided materials for nesting and would not be needing much of your help in doing that.
+They also will entertain themselves by digging, gnawing, and shredding provided materials for nesting and would not need much of your help in doing that.

 Teeth And Biting Habits